Low-Temperature Hydronic Radiant Heating…

 … is considered by many to be the most comfortable, efficient, and versatile residential heating system available.

-So what is it and how does it compare to other common heating system – forced-air convection ?
+So what is it and how does it compare to the other common heating system – forced-air convection ?

 Radiant heating is a process of heating objects throughout the building which then transmit their heat to all cooler objects in their line of sight (so to speak) by radiation – no air movement required.
 Rooms feel much more comfortable and uniform when all objects are warmed (and, thus, drawing less heat away from your body)… and forced-air convection, simply put, doesn’t do this well.
 The most basic examples of home radiant heating include fireplaces, woodstoves, and electric-resistance space heaters for which no other distribution system is required; however, as mentioned, they are limited to heating objects in their proximity – in their line of sight.
 Hydronic radiant systems have their heat sources located remotely (e.g. boilers and heat pumps in a mechanical room or basement) and transfer their heat to a water solution which is then pumped through a series of small-diameter pipes to various objects throughout the living space, for example floors, baseboard units, and radiators.